klaytn/klaytn-docs/docs/dapp/sdk/ether-js.md

 touch send.js
 ```

 After creating this file, initialize ethers as done in the `initialize` section.
-In this section, you ll learn how to send transaction to the blockchain e.g send KLAY to an address.
+In this section, you will learn how to send a transaction to the blockchain (e.g., send KLAY to an address).

 To see this in action, paste the following code in your `send.js`